spinnaker/spinnaker.github.io/community/contributing/back-end-code.md

 Do not annotate code as deprecated without additional context.
 Deprecations without sufficient context will be rejected.

+## Ambiguous Types

+Refrain from using open-ended, ambiguous types, such as `Map<String, Object>`.
+These types, while flexible, make APIs unobvious, difficult to integrate with and test.
+Instead, use well-defined types, or if a `Map` type is truly needed, use the most constrictive contract as possible, such as `Map<String, String>`.

 ## Testing

 We really appreciate contributions that include tests.